• Skip to primary navigation

 Yes, you can do one of two things.

 1. Assemble the dish, and pour over the stock.
 But do not add the potatoes to the top or you will find they turn black on standing.
 Cover with a lid and leave in the fridge for up to 3 days.
-When you are ready to make it, just add the potato topping and bake in the oven as per the recipe.
+When you are ready to make it, add the potato topping and bake in the oven as per the recipe.

 2. Assemble the dish, pour over the stock and cover with the potatoes.
 Bake in the oven until the dish is cooked but omit the final step of browning the potatoes.
 Allow to cool, cover with a lid and leave in the fridge for up to 3 days.
-When you are ready to make it, just place the uncovered dish in a hot oven until the dish is heated through and the potatoes are crisp and golden.
+When you are ready to make it, place the uncovered dish in a hot oven until the dish is heated through and the potatoes are crisp and golden.

-Can I freeze Lancashire hotpot?
+Can I freeze the Lancashire hotpot?

-To use, defrost in the fridge and then re-heat either in the microwave, or in a saucepan on the stovetop.
+To use, defrost in the fridge and then reheat either in the microwave or in a saucepan on the stovetop.

 You can also freeze the dish once you have cooked it (as far as point 2 in the above section “Can I make this dish in advance“).
 Just wrap the cooled dish in a layer of tinfoil, cover with clingfilm and freeze for up to 3 months.

-When you are ready to use it, remove from the freezer and allow to defrost overnight in the fridge.
+When you are ready to use it, remove it from the freezer and allow it to defrost overnight in the fridge.
 Then place the defrosted, uncovered dish in a hot oven until the dish is heated through and the potatoes are crisp and golden.

-Pin for later
+Save for later

 Traditional Lancashire Hotpot (lamb hotpot)